Return to Gathering Homepage 2021 NetVUE Regional Gathering - AAR/SBL Annual Meeting

 David S. Cunningham, Director of NetVUE, and Lynne Spoelhof, NetVUE Program Manager

-All SBL and AAR participants are invited to join us for this reception, whether or not their institutions are members of the network.
-Attendees can learn more about NetVUE (including faculty development and grant opportunities), connect with friends and colleagues with similar interests, and enjoy one another’s company.
+All SBL and AAR participants were invited to join us for this reception, whether or not their institutions are members of the network.
+Attendees could learn more about NetVUE (including faculty development and grant opportunities), connect with friends and colleagues with similar interests, and enjoy one another’s company.

-Registered participants are invited to the Thursday reception (complimentary snacks, hors d’oeuvres, and bar); as well as dinner at a local restaurant.
+Registered participants were invited to the Thursday reception (complimentary snacks, hors d’oeuvres, and bar); as well as dinner at a local restaurant.

-Because this is a one-day conference, lodging needs will vary.
-Members of the American Academy of Religion who are registered for the Annual Meeting can obtain discounted lodging through the AAR.
+Because this was a one-day conference, lodging needs varied.
+Members of the American Academy of Religion who were registered for the Annual Meeting could obtain discounted lodging through the AAR.
 Details concerning area hotels, as well as airport transfer and parking information, is available on the AAR website.

 NetVUE is a program of the Council of Independent Colleges and is grateful to Lilly Endowment Inc. for its generous support of this event.